SWU-The-Boys-CPE/CPE312-Capstone-Project/Worked/T2/01_Project_Definition/Project_Charter.md

 ### 7.2 Assumptions
 - Historical traffic data patterns are predictive of future trends
-- US accident methodology transfers to Bangkok context
+- Weather data correlates with traffic congestion patterns
-- Public transit data will be available from BMA/operators
+- Daily aggregated data is sufficient for prediction
 - Team members have required technical skills (or will upskill quickly)
 - Stakeholders will be available for feedback and validation
 - Data quality issues can be addressed through preprocessing